 Administrators have to enable the subscription notification system on the tableau server in order for the feature to be available to users.
 To create subscription notification schedules, the administrator should follow these steps:

 Define the desired schedule, ensuring schedule scope is set of subscriptions and click on the create schedule button to finish the definition.

-The Schedules page shows a list of schedules, including their name, type, what they’re for (scope), number of tasks, behavior (concurrent or serial processing), and when they are scheduled to run.
+The Schedules page shows a list of schedules, including their name, type, what they’re for (scope), number of tasks, behaviour (concurrent or serial processing), and when they are scheduled to run.

 1. To create a new schedule, click New Schedule: